-What is the general project status
+What is the general project status?

-In short: production quality and being continuously developed further ;-)
+Production quality and being continuously developed further ;-)

 What is the performance overhead of MoSKito?

 For most web applications the performance drawback of MoSKito will be not measurable.
-It may consume a bit more CPU but will be most surely unnoticed by the end user.
+It may consume a bit more CPU, but will be most surely unnoticed by the end user.

 MoSKito Essential runs within your app's heap space and therefore consumes some of it.
 Usually the amount of memory used by MoSKito is significantly lower than the amount of memory used by the monitored code.
 So in case you have millions of monitored classes and your heap size is above 10 Gb, MoSKito will consumer some few hundred MBs, which is about 1-3 percent of your heap.
 If you have a small application, with 128 MB heap MoSKito will usually consume 1-3 MB.
 You can calculate your exact memory footprint by creating a histogram.

 I don’t see any feedbacks and reviews on MoSKito, as well as, JIRA is not very active.
 So do you have any usages references and/or external reviews ?